 Alternative Sweeteners

-• Honey: Increases the moisture level but also adds a floral sweet.
+- Honey: Increases the moisture level but also adds a floral sweetness.

 Popular Cookie Recipes That Shine with Brown Sugar